 Weaves with a looser texture of hair are sometimes easier to manage than our natural hair textures.
 The Malaysian hair bundles is a lot easier to comb through my own coils.

-Purchasing a weave enables an ease of styling that also provides you the opportunity to hit the snooze button on your alarm clock because you don't have to spend extra time styling your natural hair.
+Purchasing a weave enables ease of styling that also provides you the opportunity to hit the snooze button on your alarm clock because you don't have to spend extra time styling your natural hair.

 6: Provides Instantly Thicker Hair